EkleZiastX/Tic-Tac-Toe/README.md

  ---|---|---
 2   |   |

-Bob, enter row and column (separated by space) for your move: 2 2
+EkleZiast, enter row and column (separated by space) for your move: 2 2

   0   1   2
 0  X | X |